-The clue’s in the name: Como the Treasury hotel occupies Perth’s historic State Buildings, whose previous roles have included town hall, post office, land titles office – and treasury.
-Instead of civic documents and pen-pushing officials, you can expect Kakudu-plum facials at the spa in the vaults, bold indigenous flavours at Wildflower restaurant and eye-pop city views at every turn.
+No prizes for guessing what Como the Treasury once was: the hotel occupies Perth’s historic State Buildings, whose past lives include town hall, post office, land titles office… and treasury.
+Instead of civic documents and pen-pushing officials, expect indigenous flavours at Wildflower, Kakudu-plum facials at the spa in the vaults and eye-pop city views at every turn.

 Get this when you book through us: